mde/ejs/docs/2-router.md

-Geddy uses [Barista](http://github.com/kieran/barista) as it's router.
+Geddy uses [Barista](http://github.com/kieran/barista) as its router.
 Its API is very similar to rails routes.
-Both general purpose resource based routes and individually defined routes are possible.
+Both general-purpose resource-based routes and individually defined routes are possible.

 * * *